hardiksrivastavaa/Java-Learnings/README.md

 - **Spring Framework:** Introduction to dependency injection, aspect-oriented programming, and Spring modules.
 - **Spring Boot:** Quickly building and deploying RESTful services.

-### Project: Online Test Portal

-I will culminate my learning by developing a project using the skills acquired in Spring and Spring Boot.

----

-Stay tuned for continuous updates as I progress through this challenge!